West Angeles Church of God in Christ, West Adams, Los Angeles, 2011. Photo by Downtowngal, Wikimedia Commons.

-West Angeles Church of God in Christ in Los Angeles is the fifth most attended Protestant church in California.
-Calvary Chapel Golden Springs ranks in eighth place in the state.
+West Angeles Church of God in Christ in Los Angeles is the seventh most attended Protestant church in California.
+Calvary Chapel Golden Springs ranks in ninth place in the state.

 Church | City | Affiliation | Average Attendance |